Hard disk drive failure: Causes

 Another cause of failure is a faulty air filter.
 The air filters on today's drives equalize the atmospheric pressure and moisture between the drive enclosure and its outside environment.
 If the filter fails to capture a dust particle, the particle can land on the platter, causing a head crash if the head happens to sweep over it.
 After a head crash, particles from the damaged platter and head media can cause one or more bad sectors.
 These, in addition to platter damage, will quickly render a drive useless.

 A drive also includes controller electronics, which occasionally fail.
 In such cases, it may be possible to recover all data by replacing the controller board.

-The phenomenon of disk failure is not limited only to drives, but also applies to other types of magnetic media.
-In the late 1990s, Iomega's 100-megabyte Zip disks used in Zip drives were affected by the click of death, called so because the drives endlessly clicked when accessed, indicating the impending failure.
-3.5-inch floppy disks can also fall victim to disk failure.
-If either the drive or the media is dirty, users may experience the buzz of death when attempting to access the drive.

 Signs of drive failure

 Failure of a hard disk drive can be catastrophic or gradual.
 The former typically presents as a drive that can no longer be detected by CMOS setup, or that fails to pass BIOS POST so that the operating system never sees it.
 Gradual hard-drive failure can be harder to diagnose, because its symptoms, such as corrupted data and slowing down of the PC (caused by gradually failing areas of the hard drive requiring repeated read attempts before successful access), can be caused by many other computer issues, such as malware.
 A rising number of bad sectors can be a sign of a failing hard drive, but because the hard drive automatically adds them to its own growth defect table, they may not become evident to utilities such as ScanDisk unless the utility can catch them before the hard drive's defect management system does, or the backup sectors held in reserve by the internal hard-drive defect management system run out (by which point the drive is on the point of failing outright).
 A cyclical repetitive pattern of seek activity such as rapid or slower seek-to-end noises (click of death) can be indicative of hard drive problems.